AdityaaRavi/CovidInfectionSimulator/README.md

-Partner project with Adityaa Ravi (github.com/AdityaaRavi)
+Partner project with Matthew Helkey (github.com/mhelkey)

 This program was to create Spreader class that will determine how many days it would take for Covid to infect an entire population when beginning with a few starting individuals.
 We utilized Djikstra's algorithm to calculate this number of days.